Personal accident insurance plans: Yay or nay? There are as many split opinions as there probably are misconceptions about how they work.

-There are many misconceptions about how Personal Accident “PA” insurance plans work.
-Some think that it’s unnecessary if they already have life and health insurance, or that personal accident insurance coverage is just for those with risky jobs or hobbies.
+Some think that it’s unnecessary to get personal accident insurance if they already have life and health insurance.
+Others think that it is only for those with risky jobs or hobbies.

 1. What are the benefits of personal accident insurance?

 Personal accident insurance provides compensation to a person or their family in the event of an accident.
 The coverage includes death, total or temporary disability, and hospitalisation and outpatient expenses caused by an accident.

 Other benefits include weekly income compensation for temporary disability, emergency medical evacuation, and coverage for repatriation costs.

 One perk of personal accident insurance plans is that they can include coverage for treatment such as physiotherapy and Traditional Chinese Medicine (TCM), which can be costly and not necessarily included in typical health insurance plans.

 To put it very plainly: medical treatment needed as a result of an accident.

 Imagine this scenario: you fracture your foot and have to receive treatment for it.
 Over the course of your year-long recovery, costs stack up.
 From doctor’s consultations, MRI scans and X-rays, they can come up to thousands of dollars.
 And that’s not even considering the cost for alternative treatment such as Traditional Chinese Medicine, which some opt for to get additional treatment.